 More information from the Episcopal Church about this program is available on the web by clicking on this link: Sacred Ground: Summary | Episcopal Church

 Gail Leiser and Jayne Ashworth will facilitate the study for the MDI Episcopal community.
 Specific details (dates, time commitment, materials to be used, etc.) about the local program can be found on the MDI Episcopal website by clicking on this link: MDI Episcopal Sacred Ground Winter/Spring 2021 – mdi-episcopal.org (mdi-episcopal.org) We encourage you to visit this site as you consider your participation in the MDI Sacred Ground program.

 This study is part of a journey that requires an openness and willingness to examine our histories, our current lives, and how structural racism affects everything we know, including our faith.
 We hope that you will prayerfully consider making a commitment to joining us.
-If you have questions or are interested in becoming a part of the circle for Sacred Ground here on MDI, please contact Jayne Ashworth (email@example.com, (207) 244-5985) or Gail Leiser (firstname.lastname@example.org, (207) 288-9083).
-Should you need financial assistance for obtaining the books needed for the study, please contact Rev. Stephen Muncie: email@example.com.
+If you have questions or are interested in becoming a part of the circle for Sacred Ground here on MDI, please contact Jayne Ashworth (click here to send an e-mail to Jayne, or call her at (207) 244-5985) or Gail Leiser (click here to send an e-mail to Gail, or call her at (207) 288-9083).
+Should you need financial assistance for obtaining the books needed for the study, please e-mail Rev. Stephen Muncie by clicking here.

 We look forward to hearing from you.
 Jayne and Gail